baidu/Familia/README.md

 ## Citation

-The following article describes the Familia project and industrial cases.
+The following article describes the Familia project and industrial cases powered by topic modeling.
 It bundles and translates the Chinese documentation of the website.
+We recommend citing this article as default.

 Di Jiang, Zeyu Chen, Rongzhong Lian, Siqi Bao and Chen Li.
 2017.
 [Familia: An Open-Source Toolkit for Industrial Topic Modeling][8]. arXiv preprint arXiv:1707.09823.